 Thankfully, construction has passed through the digital age and into a world where you can gain insights from data standardization (and therefore reporting) across projects.

-In Procore Analytics you can use Benchmark Reporting and Root Cause Analysis to analyze performance of historical projects to create more accurate cost assessments and determine underlying issues.
+In Procore Analytics, you can use Benchmark Reporting and Root Cause Analysis to analyze the performance of historical projects to create more accurate cost assessments and determine underlying issues.
 For example, determine which projects are more likely to slip because of quality control issues.

 2. Implement basic quality control processes

 Once you know where quality issues have historically tended to threaten projects, you can arm your teams with proactive steps to take countermeasures on the next job.
 But even in the absence of historical data, start implementing simple procedures that will put your teams on the offensive against potential issues.

 Standardized audits or checklists have been around for a long time, and for good reason.
 By providing a clear list of items to look out for, checklists can guide the project teams to think through and evaluate all of the quality impact factors before initiating work or moving onto the next step.
 As an owner, you can require your contractors to assess quality at critical steps in the project.
 This can go a long way toward reducing in-the-moment oversights on items that should be second nature.
 Ideally, checklists should be easily accessible from the field so there are no excuses for skipping one, and should enable digital data collection so you can add to your dataset on where things have (almost) gone wrong.

 Within Quality & Safety, the Inspections tool enables you to digitize and mobilize your quality-related checklists and audits, and collect data that will ultimately start feeding your Analytics reports.
 When a quality-related issue is identified, the team can document it and assign accountability using the Observations tool.